 Segmentation containing a breach

-A financial services company segments its network into: DMZ (public-facing web servers), internal zone (office workstations), database zone (isolated), and admin zone (domain controllers).
-An attacker sends a phishing email to an accountant whose workstation is in the internal zone.
-The accountant clicks a link, and the attacker gains code execution.
-The attacker attempts to move laterally to the database zone to access customer financial records.
-The firewall between internal and database zones denies the connection—microsegmentation restricts database access to only approved application servers.
-The attacker cannot access domain controllers in the admin zone either; they're isolated behind another firewall requiring specific credentials and MFA.
-The attacker's movement is blocked, detected, and reported.
-Containment happened within minutes because segmentation prevented rapid lateral movement.
-Without segmentation, the attacker would have accessed both zones, compromised credentials, and exfiltrated data before detection.
+A financial services company segments its network into DMZ (public-facing web servers), internal zone (office workstations), database zone (isolated) and admin zone (domain controllers).
+An attacker sends a phishing email to an accountant whose workstation sits in the internal zone.
+The accountant clicks a link and the attacker gains code execution.
+They attempt to move laterally to the database zone to reach customer financial records.

 Common mistakes

-• Treating segmentation as network-only: application-level access controls (database authentication, API authorization) are equally important; a compromised user with high database privileges negates network segmentation
+- Treating segmentation as network-only: application-level access controls (database authentication, API authorization) are equally important; a compromised user with high database privileges negates network segmentation.

-• Segmenting only production; development and staging environments need similar segmentation to prevent lateral movement if development systems are compromised
+- Segmenting only production; development and staging environments need similar segmentation to prevent lateral movement if development systems are compromised.

-Related services
+Related terms

 Frequently asked questions